UnRAIDES/unRAID-NerdTools/README.md

 ##

-NerdTools is the new plugin that allows you to install additional packages in UnRAID easily.
+[NerdTools](https://forums.unraid.net/topic/129200-plug-in-nerdtools/) is an Unraid 6.11+ plugin allowing installation of additional Slackware packages.
+This is based off the old NerdPack plugin ([GitHub](https://github.com/dmacias72/unRAID-NerdPack), [Forum](https://forums.unraid.net/topic/35866-unraid-6-nerdpack-cli-tools-iftop-iotop-screen-kbd-etc/)) for Unraid 6.10 and earlier.

-This project is based on the old NerdPack plugin but has received many improvements and important changes.
-For example the package installation now takes advantage of the benefits of UnRAID 6.11 and install packages in the path /boot/extra and delegating part of the management to the system itself.
+This plugin uses its GitHub repo as a source of truth for which packages are available, what their dependencies are, and also stores the packages themselves.
+Upon picking a package for installation, NerdTools will download the package and its dependencies to the Unraid `/boot/extra` directory, a special location on the USB Flash disk which will auto-install any package within at reboot time.
+It then installs the package using `upgradepkg` for immediate use.